Contact Us

 What is geotechnical engineering?

-Geotechnical engineers have knowledge in geology and hydrology to provide solutions related to these sciences.
+Geotechnical engineers have knowledge and experience in geology and hydrology to provide solutions related to these sciences.

 Geotechnical engineers and engineering geologists perform geotechnical investigations to obtain information on the physical properties of soil and rock underlying (and sometimes adjacent to) a site.

 These professionals engineers design earthworks and foundations for proposed structures, as well as repair distress caused by subsurface conditions such as erosion from mining or landslides.
-Geotechnical engineers rely on both surface exploration and subsurface exploration in order to arrive at a site's strength.
+Geotechnical engineers rely on both surface exploration and subsurface exploration in order to arrive at a site's strength (using equipment like marsh buggies).
 Sometimes, a geophysical survey is necessary for pre-site investigation.
 In today's world, civil and geotechnical engineers are able to conduct their surveying process by using advanced technologies like drones.

 Geotechnical engineering can be applied to many fields including: oil and gas, mining (including lithium mining and lithium extraction technology), construction, agriculture, water utilities, transportation, landfill, coastal restoration, dredging, and many more.